Overview

 The Problem with Safety Training

 Traditional health and safety training is broken in predictable ways.
 It’s a PowerPoint delivered in a windowless room, a tick-box exercise workers forget the moment they leave.
-For global enterprises with workforces spread across oil platforms, construction sites, and logistics hubs — many with limited connectivity and multiple languages — the problem compounds fast.
+For global enterprises with workforces on various oil platforms, construction sites, or factory floors — many with limited connectivity and multiple languages — the problem compounds fast.

 VR training was Pixaera’s original answer.
 Immersive, memorable, effective.
-But VR headsets are expensive, require bandwidth, and can’t follow a worker from site to site.
+But VR headsets are expensive, require bandwidth and a level of expertise to deploy that is not always available.
 The question wasn’t whether VR worked — it did.
 The question was: how do you reach the workers VR can’t?

 01 — Scaling Beyond VR